dublr/dublr/contracts/main/Dublr/README.md

 By using the Dublr API, you confirm that the Dublr token ("DUBLR") is not considered an unregistered or illegal security, and that the Dublr smart contract is not considered an unregistered or illegal exchange, by the laws of any legal jurisdiction in which you hold or use Dublr tokens.

 In some jurisdictions, such as the United States, any use, transfer, or sale of a token is a taxable event.
 It is your responsibility to record the purchase price and sale price in ETH or your local currency equivalent for each use, transfer, or sale of DUBLR tokens you own, and to pay the taxes due.

+By using Dublr, you agree to the [Legal Agreement and Disclaimers for Dublr and OmniToken](https://github.com/dublr/dublr/blob/main/LEGAL.md).